Employer of Record

 Belgium applies progressive tax rates for personal income tax, meaning that higher incomes incur higher tax rates.
 Personal income tax is calculated on all taxable income, including amounts earned or received abroad.

-Calculation of John’s Basic Tax:
+Calculation of Basic Tax:

-All individuals subject to personal income tax are entitled to a tax-free allowance, which means that a portion of their taxable income is not subject to tax.
-For the 2024 tax year (based on 2023 income), the tax-free allowance is €10,160 (increased to €10,570 for the 2025 tax year based on 2024 income).
-This allowance may be higher based on personal circumstances, such as having dependent children.
+All individuals subject to personal income tax are entitled to a personal tax allowance.
+For income tax year 2026 (assessment year 2027), the basic personal tax allowance is €11,180.
+This allowance may be higher depending on personal circumstances, such as having dependent children.

 Additionally, the amount of tax owed may be further reduced if taxpayers have:

-• Certain types of income (e.g., foreign income, pensions, substitute income)
+• Certain types of income

 Tax Rates for Non-Residents